michael-e/email_newsletter_manager/readme.md

 ## The "Send" button

 The "Send" button actually is a "Save and Send" button, so it will save the entry and start the "mailing engine" with a single click.
-I think that this is what people expect this button to do.
-(The implementation in Symphony has been rather hard.)
+We think that this is what people expect this button to do.

 There are bugs concerning HTML form button values in Internet Explorer 6 and 7 (which shouldn't be used for Symphony anyway).
 This means that: